CANopenNode/CANopenNode/README.md

 must have own interface to CANopenNode.
 CANopenNode can run with or without operating system.

 It is not practical to have all device interfaces in a single project.
-For that reason CANopenNode project only includes interface to Linux socketCAN.
 Interfaces to other microcontrollers are in separate projects.
 See [deviceSupport.md](doc/deviceSupport.md) for list of known device interfaces.